Housing Experts Warn of Affordable Housing Crisis and Negative Economic Impacts

 “If Canada is trying to end homelessness, why would we cut funding for over 300,000 households in need?” said CHRA President Brigitte Witkowski.
 “For now, communities are keeping vulnerable tenants in their homes by creating innovative ways of operating and finding new money, but local solutions can’t make up the massive hole in Canada’s housing funding that puts almost a million tenants at risk of economic eviction or even homelessness.”

-To help its message go far and wide, CHRA released today a simple two minute “whiteboard” video explaining the social housing crisis in Canada—an issue that is often hard to understand because of the many programs and levels of government involved in its funding and operations.
-See the related one-pager PDF.
+To help its message go far and wide, CHRA released today a simple two minute “whiteboard video” explaining the social housing crisis in Canada—an issue that is often hard to understand because of the many programs and levels of government involved in its funding and operations.

 “We have the perfect storm for a housing crisis,” said Witkowski.
 “Federal funding is set to expire, cities are becoming more and more unaffordable, and low-income Canadians from coast to coast are experiencing wait times of many years before being able to access social housing.
 And to top it all off, our current social housing stock is in major need of major repair and renewal.”